The Staten Island Commencement Ceremony will be held on Saturday, May 21, 2016, at 10 a.m. on the Great Lawn, rain or shine.

 Duration of Ceremony

 - Great care has been taken to ensure the ceremony is completed as quickly and as smoothly as possible.
-The ceremony is expected to last approximately 1 ½ hours.
-Graduates and guests are asked to show respect for all of their fellow classmates and are expected to remain until the end of the ceremony.
+The ceremony is expected to last approximately 1 hour and 30 minutes.
+Graduates and guests are please asked to show respect for all of their fellow classmates and remain until the end of the ceremony.

 Lost and Found

-- The Office of Public Safety will collect and hold any items that are lost and found during the Commencement Ceremony.
+- The Office of Public Safety will collect and hold any items that are lost or found at Commencement.
 If you need to report or find a lost item, please see a Public Safety Officer.

 Rules of Conduct

-- The dean for Student Affairs advises graduates that the University will not hesitate to take serious disciplinary actions against students for alcohol abuse, destruction of property or other violations of University policy during graduation activities or Commencement ceremonies.
+- The Dean for Student Affairs advises graduates that the University will not hesitate to take serious disciplinary actions against students for alcohol abuse, destruction of property or other violations of University policy during graduation activities or the Commencement Ceremony.

 - Seating for guests is on a first-come, first-serve basis.
-As the ceremony is heavily attended, we recommend that family members arrive early and be seated on the lawn by 8:45 a.m. on Saturday morning.
+We recommend that family members arrive early and are seated on the lawn by 8:45 a.m. on Saturday morning.

 - Seats cannot be saved by any means other than someone sitting in the seat.

-- Tickets are only available for pick up only during Academic Attire Distribution.
+- Tickets are only available for pick up during Academic Attire Distribution.

 - Tickets are also required for the Baccalaureate Mass and Family Dessert Reception.
 Click here for more information.

-- To enter the simulcast location (DaSilva Academic Center), guests must show their general admission tickets.
+- To enter a simulcast location (DaSilva Academic Center), guests must show their Commencement tickets.

 - The Commencement Ceremony will be viewable live online at www.stjohns.edu.